TyGuS/hoogle_plus/README.md

 You may try searches with different variants with the following command line args:
 - TYGARQ: Unbounded abstraction refinement.
 This is the default mode.
 The initial abstract cover are the types in the query.
 - TYGARQ0: Unbounded abstraction refinmenet.
 The initial abstract cover is empty.
-Use `stack exec -- hplus --use-refine=tygar0 "<query"`
+Use `stack exec -- hplus --use-refine=tygar0 "<query>"`
 - NOGAR: No refinement.
-Use `stack exec -- hplus --use-refine=nogar "<query"`
+Use `stack exec -- hplus --use-refine=nogar "<query>"`
 - TYGARQB: Bounded abstraction refinement.
-Use `stack exec -- hplus --stop-refine=True --stop-threshold=10 "<query"`.
+Use `stack exec -- hplus --stop-refine=True --stop-threshold=10 "<query>"`.
 Replace `10` with any number.
 This is the maximum refinements HooglePlus will make.

 # Building from scratch, for the developers